 A needs assessment is a strategic, evidence-based, decision-support process that lays the foundation for effective instructional design (or other performance improvement solutions).
 When done well, it ensures that training or learning interventions are relevant, targeted, feasible, aligned with organizational goals, and capable of producing meaningful outcomes.
 The benefits make it a powerful tool that enables practitioners to tailor needs to context, scope, and resources.
 By applying best practices, instructional designers can maximize the value of a needs assessment.

-Read all our instructional design articles
+Read more instructional design articles

 Needs Assessment for Instructional Design